Primary Navigation Mobile

 Overview

-SEAT’s big-selling Arona has always been a capable, fun-to-drive small family car with lots to recommend it.
+Not much, as it’s been around for quite some time now – if anything, the matter of its replacement is the bigger question.
+Despite that, the big-selling Arona remains a capable, fun-to-drive small family car with lots to recommend it.
 It was launched in 2017, facelifted in 2021, and slots in at the bottom of the firm’s line-up of family SUVs that includes the Ateca and Tarraco, remaining as competitive as ever.

 SEAT’s offering shares its underpinnings with the Volkswagen T-Cross and Skoda Kamiq, and steers better than the pair of them thanks to a sporty, agile suspension set-up.
 However, it’s just as practical, and is offered with all the tech you’d expect from an offering from the Volkswagen Group.